MALE SEXUAL HEALTH PROBLEMS & TREATMENTS

 31% of men report some form of sexual dysfunction

 Treatment of men's sexual health concerns follows a step-care process that begins with modification of reversible causes and then proceeds to first-line, second-line, and third-line treatment strategies.
 Maneuvers to modify reversible causes include sex therapy, cognitive behavior therapy, physical therapy, lifestyle changes including exercise and diet, alteration of prescription medications, discontinuation of recreational drugs, management of partner sexual dysfunction, and other behavior modifications such as relaxation therapy.
 First-time therapies include hormone therapy (androgens), dopamine agonist therapy, oral phosphodiesterase type-5 inhibitors and vacuum erection device therapy.
 Second-time therapies include penile self-injection therapy and intra-urethral alprostadil therapy.
 Third-line therapies include surgery for placement of penile prosthesis, surgery for penile revascularization, and surgery for correction of penile curvature.
+In addition to treating symptoms, San Diego Sexual Medicine offers regenerative therapies including genuine shockwave therapy and platelet rich plasma treatment.
 The most logical, efficacious way to restore sexual function in men with sexual health problems is to manage the sexual problem with multiple disciplines, proceed in a step-care process and, whenever possible, to engage the partner.

 Take charge of your sexual health